dimitri-edel/dte-workout-app/README.md

 ---
 ## Views
-The views will cover the CRUD functionality and use templates for rendering, and be mapped to URLs.
+The views cover the CRUD functionality and use templates for rendering, and are mapped to URLs.
-All views for this django-app will be defined in **exercise/views.py**
+All views for this django-app are defined in **exercise/views.py**

 [Open views.py in browser ](https://github.com/dimitri-edel/dte-workout-app/blob/main/exercise/views.py)